WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 @[youtube](AdmlM-Qvco0)

+### What are coins?
+Bitcoin uses a system of inputs and outputs to keep track who owns how many sats.
+Every transaction specifies one or more inputs, the chunk of bitcoin being spend, and one or more outputs, the destination of who receives the bitcoin.
+A coin is also called an unspent transaction output UTXO, meaning that this output has not been used as the input of a new transaction - it is yet to be spend.
+In order to spend an UTXO, the valid signature and script has to be provided in the transaction.
+This ensures that only with knowledge of the correct private key can this coin be send to a new address.
+This chain of links between inputs being spent and outputs being generated is verified by every full node, and stored on the timechain.

 ### Why does Wasabi choose a new random node every time I send a transaction?

 When you broadcast a transaction from a full node, that transaction is flooded into the network.